Marionberry: Development and cultivation

 The marionberry was developed by the United States Department of Agriculture Agricultural Research Service at Oregon State University in Corvallis, Oregon.
 It was bred by George F. Waldo as a mix between the small, flavorful 'Chehalem' berry and the larger, better-producing 'Olallie' berry.
 Both the 'Chehalem' and 'Olallie' berries are caneberry hybrids.
 Waldo made the initial cross in 1945, selected it as OSC 928 in 1948 in Corvallis, and tested it in Marion County and elsewhere in the Willamette Valley.
 The berry was released in 1956 under the name Marion – the county where it was first cultivated and tested.
 It is considered to be a "trailing" blackberry vine suitable for management in cultivation.

 Oregon produces 90% of the US grown, frozen blackberries found in US grocery stores, with Marion County and the Willamette Valley collectively accounting for most of that production.
 The marionberry is well-adapted to the mild, maritime western Oregon climate, with its frequent rains and warm summers.

 Marionberries ripen throughout spring and early summer, reaching their peak during July when they are hand-picked or machine-harvested.
 Some 900 Oregon growers produced marionberries, as of the early 2000s.
 The harvesting season is typically between July 10 and August 10, with a single acre producing up to 6 t in a harvest.

 There is a hybrid variety with boysenberry in Australia called Silvanberry.
 Classed under the blackberry family, Silvanberry plants have many characteristics commonly found among other blackberry varieties.
 These plants are long living (15 to 20 years) perennials, hardy and cold tolerant, easy to grow, and productive spreaders.

-Not an invasive species

 Although related to a blackberry species considered to be a noxious weed – the Himalaya blackberry (R. armeniacus) which is an aggressive invasive species – marionberries are not invasive because they do not readily germinate to grow new canes from seed.
 They are commonly pruned and trained on trellises.